-Allowable Revenue: With respect to the IMO, the allowable revenue for the IMO in providing the services set out in clause 2.22.1 as approved by the Economic Regulation

-Authority in accordance with clause 2.22.2.
+Allowable Revenue: With respect to the IMO, the allowable revenue for the IMO in providing the services set out in clause 2.22.1 as approved by the Economic Regulation Authority in accordance with clause 2.22.2.
 With respect to System Management, the allowable revenue for System Management in providing the services set out in clause 2.23.1 as approved by the Economic Regulation Authority in accordance with clause 2.23.12.

-Alternative Maximum STEM Price: The maximum price set in accordance with clause 6.20.3 that may be associated with any Price-Quantity Block included in a Gross Supply Curve Type 3 and Gross Supply Curve Type 4 or Gross Demand Curve forming part of a STEM Submission.
+Alternative Maximum STEM Price: The maximum price set in accordance with clause 6.20.3 that may be associated with a Portfolio Supply Curve for a portfolio including Facilities expected to run on Liquid Fuel or any Portfolio Demand Curve forming part of a STEM Submission or Standing STEM Submission.